 - during oral arguments (which is when the appellate judges ask your attorney questions about your brief)1

-You can ask for a new trial, but that is an entirely separate procedure usually done prior to filing an appeal.
-Plus, judges rarely grant new trials because they are hesitant to admit any errors occurred in their court.
+You can request a new trial, but that is an entirely separate procedure typically conducted before filing an appeal.
+Additionally, judges rarely grant new trials because they are hesitant to admit any errors that may have occurred in their court.
 For more information, go to our article on motions for a new trial in Nevada.

 There are many possible grounds for a successful criminal appeal in Nevada, such as: